RickStrahl/BlogPosts/2019-02/Using-.NET-Standard-with-Full-Framework-.NET/UsingNetStandardWithFullFrameworkNet.md

 ## .NET Standard and Full Framework .NET
 One of the supported Runtimes for .NET Standard 2.0 is the full .NET Framework.

-For full framework the .NET Standard story unfortunately is a bit confusing because although all versions of .NET 4.6.1 and later are .NET Standard 2.0 compliant, **some versions are more compatible than others**.
+For full framework the .NET Standard story unfortunately is a bit confusing because although all versions of .NET 4.6.1 and later are .NET Standard 2.0 compliant which means you can consume .NET Standard 2.0 in 4.6.1 and later.
+However, **some versions of full framework are more compatible than others**.

-.NET 4.6.1, 4.6.2, .NET 4.7 and 4.7.1 all have **partial** .NET Standard support in the natively shipped runtimes, but they still are .NET Standard compliant by adding additional runtime dependencies into your output folder to provide the missing functionality.
+.NET 4.6.1, 4.6.2, .NET 4.7 and 4.7.1 all have **partial** .NET Standard 2.0 support in the natively shipped runtimes, but they still are .NET Standard 2.0 compliant by adding additional runtime dependencies into your output folder to provide the missing functionality.
 NuGet along with the runtime targeting handles automatically adding those dependencies to your projects to provide the needed runtime support for those extra features.
 A lot of those assemblies override behavior from the base framework and .NET uses runtime redirects to route api calls to the appropriate assemblies rather than than mscorlib.dll or other system assemblies.

-**.NET 4.7.2** is the first version of the full .NET Framework that is **fully .NET Standard compliant** without any additional dependencies.
+**.NET 4.7.2** is the first version of the full .NET Framework that is **fully .NET Standard 2.0 compliant** without any additional dependencies.

 ### First Version to support .NET Standard 2.0 is 4.6.1
 The first version of .NET Framework that is .NET Standard 2.0 compliant is **.NET 4.6.1**.
-4.6.1 through 4.7.1 are all partially compliant with the shipped Runtime, but can work with additional dependencies added to the project when a .NET Standard 2.0 component is added.
+4.6.1 through 4.7.1 are all partially compliant with the shipped Runtime, but work by adding additional dependencies to your project when a .NET Standard 2.0 component is added.

-When you add a .NET Standard 2.0 targeted package to say a .NET 4.6.2 project, a number of additional assembly dependencies and assembly redirects to provide updated runtime components are installed to provide the missing runtime features.
-This adds a bunch of assemblies to your application's `bin` folder that have to be distributed with your application and a bunch of assembly redirects to your `app.config` file.
+When you add a .NET Standard 2.0 targeted package to say a .NET 4.6.2 project, a number of additional assembly dependencies and assembly redirects provide updated runtime components that are installed to provide the missing runtime features.
+This adds a non-trivial amount of assemblies to your application's `bin` folder that have to be distributed with your application and a bunch of assembly redirects to your `app.config` file.

-This is pretty messy and clutters up your output folder and app.config, but it does work and lets you use .NET Standard 2.0 components from these older runtime versions.
+This is pretty messy and clutters up your output folder and `app.config`, but it does work and lets you use .NET Standard 2.0 components from these older runtime versions.

 ### The first version that fully .NET Standard 2.0 Compliant is 4.7.2
 Each successive version of full framework .NET has slightly better support for .NET Standard 2.0 up to 4.7.2 which now has full support for it and is the first version that can use .NET Standard 2.0 packages without bringing in extra dependencies.